maxhbr/LDBcollector/md/EUPL-1.1.md

             "License :: OSI Approved :: European Union Public Licence 1.1 (EUPL 1.1)"
         ],
         "__impliedId": "EUPL-1.1",
+        "__impliedComments": [
+            [
+                "Scancode",
+                [
+                    "Per SPDX.org, this license was released 16 May 2008 This license is OSI\ncertified.
+This license is available in the 22 official languages of the\nEU.
+The English version is included here.\n"
+                ]
+            ]
+        ],
         "__hasPatentHint": true,
         "facts": {
             "Open Knowledge International": {